cfoust/cy/docs/src/why-not-tmux.md

 But by definition, `copy-mode` ceases to be useful when you use a program with any interactivity, such as `vim`: you only see the last lines it left on the screen, and certainly cannot see what the screen used to look like.

 `cy` solves this problem by recording all of your terminal sessions.
 In [replay mode](./replay-mode.md) you can seek, play back, and search through the history of a pane--regardless of the application that was running in it. `cy` [saves these recordings to disk](replay-mode.md#recording-terminal-sessions-to-disk) and allows you to open them later at your leisure.

+> _This sounds like it would be a lot, but it isn't: after six months and hundreds of hours of work in the terminal, all of my recordings occupy a total of 100MB (!) on disk._

 Without trying it for yourself, it's hard to appreciate just how useful it is to be able to go back in time to replay everything you've seen or done in a terminal session. `cy` aims to augment your memory in a way that other programs cannot.